RoryBlyth/codyOffline/README.md

 - Make sure you have the VSC Cody extension installed (FREE account tier is supported!): https://sourcegraph.com/cody
 - Using even a small local language model will chew up RAM (and battery if you're on a laptop).
 I run an M1 with 64GB RAM, and Ollama does brilliantly.
 YMMV.

-- Cody uses the local LLM for code autocompletion AND chat.
+- Cody uses the local LLM for code-completion AND chat.
 You can use VSC + Cody + Ollama as a completely free, completely airgapped chat and autocomplete solution. **No internet required.** Cody does all the things.
 And you can use many, many... *many* models.
 Not just codellama!

 ## Step 1: Get Ollama and the LLM
 ### You'll need ~5GB drive space for the application and LLM: